 One fantastic feature of hemp seed oil is that it is rated to *not* clog your pores at all.
 It is a great step-up from coconut oil (what I was using previously) which is rated high on the comedogenicity scale at 4/5 - a steep contrast to hemp seed oil's rating of 0.
 As such, it can help to reduce the occurrence of blackheads or whiteheads, so my nose can appear pretty clear after a good exfoliation or facial mask.

-IMPROVES SKIN, BUT NOT COMBATIVE TO ACNE:
+IMPROVES SKIN, BUT NOT COMBATIVE TO EXISTING ACNE:

 Hemp seed oil helps with the general appearance of skin and in reducing redness caused by acne.
 It can give a "dewy" glow on the face.
-Definitely had good skin days where my face looked clear, including a nicely smooth forehead (no bumps!).
+Definitely had good skin days when my face looked clear, including a nicely smooth forehead (no bumps!).
 I still get mild to moderate hormonal acne and a few zits here and there, but unfortunately hemp seed oil alone does not seem to do much in terms of tackling any acne that may be present.
 However, it does help to unclog some sebum plugs when massaging the oil in.
 My forehead, cheeks and nose are usually clear, while my jawline, chin, upper lip and mouth area remain prone to hormonal breakouts.

 GOOD FOR OILY SKIN: